Benchmarking Astrochemistry Paradigms: Relative Absence of C6H5CN+ in the Diffuse ISM

 It has been suggested the lack of DIB matches to experimental $\rm{C_6H_5CN^+}$ arises because of the molecule's low oscillator strength and observational limitations, and that benzonitrile cations may be possibly abundant owing to recurrent fluorescence.
-A separate position is espoused here, whereby recurrent fluorescence is improbable in this instance, and hence the benzonitrile cation is relatively absent in the diffuse ISM, as based on the holistic evidentiary framework.
+A separate position is espoused here, whereby recurrent fluorescence is improbable in this instance, and based on the broader holistic evidentiary framework: the benzonitrile cation is relatively absent in the diffuse ISM.